-The Illuminated River Foundation is an independent charity set up to lead and fundraise for the project to light London’s famous bridges.
-Apart from an initial investment and start-up from the Olympic Reserve towards the costs of the initial competition of £250,000, it is funded through philanthropic sources, the Illuminated River Foundation will continue to seek the balance from private sources rather than the public purse.
+The Illuminated River Foundation is an independent charity set up to lead and fundraise for the project to light up to 14 of central London’s bridges.
+Apart from an initial investment and start-up from the Olympic Reserve towards the costs of the initial competition of £250,000, it is funded through philanthropic sources.
+The Illuminated River Foundation will continue to seek the balance from private sources rather than the public purse.
 All public funding received to date by the Foundation will be offset by a legacy of resources for the Greater London Authority, London Boroughs, and the emergency services to use in their work.

 This is an idea originally conceived by Hannah Rothschild and developed by the Rothschild Foundation in partnership with the Mayor of London.
 It responds to increased interest and engagement with the river over recent years and the lack of a cohesive lighting scheme currently.

-The length of the river between those bridges is approximately six nautical miles.
+The length of the river between those bridges is approximately 4.5 nautical miles.

 At this stage, we are focusing on the bridges in central London, but are happy to share learning for any future initiatives.

-It is anticipated to be delivered in phases, with the first phase starting in 2019 and a further phase per year up to 2022.
+It is anticipated to be delivered in phases, with the first phase starting in 2019 and a further phase per year up to 2022, depending on funding

-There will be a comprehensive ecological assessment as to the short- and long-term ecological impacts of the proposal, not just from the aquatic side of the scheme but also the terrestrial and aerial aspects.
+There has been a comprehensive ecological assessment as to the short- and long-term ecological impacts of the proposal, not just from the aquatic side of the scheme but also the terrestrial and aerial aspects.
 These surveys are highly detailed and exhaustive.

-By replacing inefficient metal halides and fluorescents with LEDs we aim to reduce energy-consumption by up to 50% on some of the major bridges.
+By replacing inefficient metal halides and fluorescents with the latest LEDs we aim to reduce energy-consumption by up to 50% on some of the major bridges.
+We are also committed to using 100% renewable green energy where we can.
+Find out more about Illuminated River's our energy usage.

 We are only removing and replacing old and inefficient lighting kit from the bridges and therefore will not be piling or creating any invasive physical construction or excavations in the river or around the bridges.